ing-bank/lion/docs/fundamentals/systems/core/SlotMixin.md

 </my-input>
 ```

-- In the property/attribute case, SlotMixin adds the `<label slot="label">` under the hood, **unless** the developer already provided the slot.
+In the property/attribute case, SlotMixin adds the `<label slot="label">` under the hood, **unless** the developer already provided the slot.
 This will make sure that the slot provided by the user always takes precedence and only one slot instance will be available in light dom per slot.

 ### Default slot

-As can be seen in the example below, '' can be used to add content to the default slot
+As can be seen in the example of [SlotFunctionResults](#slotfunctionresults), '' can be used to add content to the default slot